highduck/duckstazy-archive/README.md

 Duckstazy projects archive with collection of source-code and assets

+### duckstazy-pc

+Source-code is missing.
+Maybe it could be restored sometime from somewhere.
+Please share if you have original PC version archive :)

 ### duckstazy-flash

 Original Duckstazy Flash version with exported assets and source-code.
 Project is from 2008-2009.